 We have a legal requirement to comply with all elements of the Data Protection Act.

-This reform to the existing Data Protection Act (1998) is being brought about by the General Data Protection Regulation (GDPR).
+The reform to the old Data Protection Act (1998) was brought about by the General Data Protection Regulation (GDPR).

-The GDPR is a European regulation that sets out the changes that the UK will need to implement in a new Data Protection Act.
+GDPR is a European regulation that set out the changes that the UK needed to implement in a new Data Protection Act.

-The new data protection law being introduced on 25 May 2018 will form the basis of a new Data Protection Act.
+The new data protection law was introduced on 25 May 2018 and forms the basis of a new Data Protection Act (2018).

-The new data protection law is creating one set of rules for everyone in the European Union establishing a unified approach to protecting personal data for all EU individuals.
+The new data protection law has created one set of rules for everyone in the European Union establishing a unified approach to protecting personal data for all EU individuals.

 As technology continues to develop, new definitions of personal data are being introduced such as your IP computer address or your mobile phone location setting.
 Your IP address is a label which is used to identify one or more devices on a computer network such as the internet.
 It is similar to your postal address and is a series of long numbers.

-The new Data Protection Act will introduce more safety measures about how your personal data is used by organisations.
-It will include taking into account new mobile technology which captures personal data - to help you trust how it is processed and shared.
+The new Data Protection Act (2018) introduces more safety measures about how your personal data is used by organisations.
+It includes taking into account new mobile technology which captures personal data - to help you trust how it is processed and shared.

-be open with you about what we do with your data
+changed how we communicate with you to be open about what we do with your data

 only use the minimum amount of personal data that we need to deliver a service to you

-Under the new rules, as a public body we are also required to appoint a Data Protection Officer.
-This is a dedicated senior officer who will enforce how we collect and process your personal data in line with the new data protection law.
+Under the new rules, as a public body we were also required to appoint a Data Protection Officer.
+This is a dedicated senior officer who enforces how we collect and process your personal data in line with the new data protection law.